OctopusDeploy/docs/docs/deployment-process/steps/steptemplates_bulkstepupdate_[3.12,).partial.md

 If you have a lot of projects using a step template, updating them one by one can be time consuming.
 Fortunately,  there is a way to update all of them at once.
-To do that, navigate to {{Library,Step templates, Name of the Step Template, Usage}}.
+To do that, navigate to **{{Library,Step templates, Name of the Step Template, Usage}}**.

 Once you are there you should see a list of steps that are using the step template.
 The steps that are not on the latest version will have **Update** action next to them.
 Steps can be updated individually or all at once by using **Update all** action.